 Think of American food and one name comes to mind.
 James Beard.
 Julia Child called him the “Dean of American Cuisine,” and he was.
 Three decades after his death, The James Beard Foundation continues his work by recognizing regional chefs who are taking American Cuisine to new heights.
 So it comes as no surprise to see Asheville’s Foodtopians honored by the Foundation.

 James Beard Awards: Oscars of the Culinary World

 Jacob Sessoms of Table was the first Asheville chef to be nominated for Best Chef Southeast in 2010.
 Three years later, two Asheville chefs were on the list: Elliott Moss, then at The Admiral, for Best Chef Southeast, and Curate's Katie Button for Rising Star Chef of the Year (she received a second nomination in 2014).

 Like the Fibonacci Series, the numbers keep increasing.
-In 2015, Rhubarb’s John Fleer, Katie Button (pictured above) and Chai Pani’s Meherwan Irani (pictured) were all nominated for Best Chef Southeast, out-performing much larger foodie cities, such as Charleston.
-For Irani, it was his second nomination and for Fleer his fourth.
+In 2015, Rhubarb’s John Fleer, Katie Button (pictured above) and Chai Pani’s Meherwan Irani (pictured to the right) were all nominated for Best Chef Southeast, out-performing much larger foodie cities, such as Charleston.
+For Irani, it was his second nomination.
+Fleer is a four-time James Beard Award finalist.

 The 2016 Awards added two new names to the roster of Beard semifinalists.
 Rhubarb's Cynthia Wong was nominated for Best Pastry Chef, a repeat recognition for the dessert designer, who was last nominated in 2012 while at Atlanta's Empire State South.
 And Brian Canipelli of Cucina24 was tapped for the Best Chef Southeast list after almost eight years of serving up delicious Italian fare on Asheville's Wall Street.

 The James Beard Celebrity Chef Tour